fishnal/C-Notes/C/reviews/Midterm 2 Review.md

 + Make sure you write your base cases properly
 	+ There's no less than or equal to, there's only less than
 	+ No greater than, only greater than or equal to

-## <a id="linked-lists"></a> Linked Lists

-Linked lists can get a bit trickier in C. Because they're variable in size, we have to rely on pointers and memory allocation.
-Creating nodes isn't terribly difficult so long as you properly allocate memory and change the fields in the node struct.

-Removing a single node requires a bit more effort on your side.
-You need to have a previous and current node pair.
-The current node is the one you want to remove, where the previous node is the node that links to the current node.
-Before removing current, make sure you set previous' next link to current's next, and then remove current.
-When removing current, you need to:

-+ Null the node's next link
-+ Free all the data associated with the node
-+ Free the node itself

-As for doubly linked lists, make sure you update the links properly for the next and previous links.

-Clearing a list is where it can get annoying.
-Recursively clearing the list isn't a bad idea, but it's how we get rid of the nodes is the complication.
-We need to make sure we free them as we remove them, but you also can't free nodes that you're going to need after you bubble up your recursion.
-Here's the trick:

-+ Recurse towards the end of the list
-+ Null the node's next link
-+ Free all the data associated with the node
-+ Free the node itself
-+ Bubble back up

-That's with singly linked lists though.
-Doubly linked lists require a bit more work.
-We can start with either side of the list since it's doubly linked, but let's stick with recursing to the end:

-+ Null both the node's next and previous links
-+ Free the data associated with the node
-+ Free the node itself
-+ Bubble back up

-Make sure you null any "head" or "tail" variables you have in your linked list struct.

 ### <a id="avr-instructions"></a> Instructions